aXlireza/Compression_Research/readme.md

 An autoencoder is a neural network that learns a compact representation of data by encoding it into a lower-dimensional space and then decoding it back to the original space.
 It consists of an encoder and a decoder.
 #### Suitability
 Autoencoders are versatile and can handle non-linear relationships in the data.
 They are suitable for various applications and are widely used in image, text, and feature learning tasks.
+### Bonus
+I'm thinking about merging some methods together with this one. first, run over a mask to remove some data, maybe randmly, maybe on algorithm. then run the Autoencoder and then use lossless compression. together, it should be hell of a compression.

 ### Convolutional Variational Autoencoder (CVAE):